cjordanball/React-Notes/React Summary.md

 4. We can start by considering **three essential methods**:

     a. **describe** is used to group together similar tests.
-It takes two arguments, a string which is only used in reporting to describe the group of tests, and a callback function, the body of which contains the *it()* method,
+It takes two arguments, a string which is only used in reporting to describe the group of tests, and a callback function, the body of which contains the *it()* method. **Describe() blocks can be nested.**

     b. **it** is used to describe a particular test.
 "It" takes two arguments as well, a string which is used only in reporting to describe the test, and a callback function, the body of which contains the *expect()* method.